Your super is there to support you in your retirement. But in some special circumstances, you can access it sooner.

 - your mortgage so you don’t lose your home.

-The Early release of super benefits fact sheet (PDF, 458KB) has more information about eligibility and how to apply.
+The Compassionate grounds application form (PDF, 147KB) has more information about eligibility and how to apply.

 Temporary resident leaving Australia